MELIORA-EU-PROJECT/recommendation-engine/README.md

     - `POST` : Pass a user profile in the body and response is a list of recommendations + debugging info
 - `/recommend` :
     - `POST` : Pass a user profile in the body and response is a list of recommendations
+- `/{user_id}/day` :
+    - `GET` : Pass a user id as a path parameter.
+The response is the user's current day according to the active mini course.
+- `/mini_course/{mini_course_id}/{day}` :
+    - `GET` : Pass a mini course id as a path parameter.
+Pass a day as a query parameter.
+The response is the schedule of the mini course at the given day.
 - `/mini_course`
     - `POST` : Pass a user profile and a mini course in the body and a query parameter `index`, indicating which goal in the mini course to recommend for.
 It responds with all the recommendations that match the goal of the mini course